summerwind/packer-builder-qemu-chroot/README.md

 ## Install

-Download the binary from the [release]() page and place it in one of the following places:
+Download the binary from the [Releases](https://github.com/summerwind/packer-builder-qemu-chroot/releases) page and place it in one of the following places:

 - The directory where packer is, or the executable directory
 - `~/.packer.d/plugins` on Unix systems or `%APPDATA%/packer.d/plugins` on Windows